eclipsesource/tabris-js-cli/README.md

 tabris build [android|ios|windows]
 ```

 ... will perform a local app build.
-Requires an installation of the development tools for the respective platform.
-The path to the cordova platform is expected in the environment variable `TABRIS_ANDROID_PLATFORM`, `TABRIS_IOS_PLATFORM`, or `TABRIS_WINDOWS_PLATFORM`, respectively.
-These platforms can be downloaded from [tabrisjs.com](https://tabrisjs.com/download).
+When run for the first time, it prompts for a build key, which can be retrieved from the [Tabris.js Account Settings page](https://tabrisjs.com/settings/account).

 The build type (debug or release) can set by adding either `--debug` or `--release`, while debug is the default.